EMARSS: History

-The first EMARSS prototype made its maiden flight in June 2013, and while EMARSS was due to already be in service, programmatic protests and inter-service differences over ownership have delayed its introduction.
+The first EMARSS prototype made its maiden flight in June 2013.
+While EMARSS was due to already be in service, further programmatic protests and inter-service differences over ownership delayed its introduction.

-The Milestone C production decision was approved in August 2014.
-The army has disclosed its initial plans to field 12 EMARSS (plus options for 20 more), although it in unclear precisely how many of these will be converted MC-12Ws and how many will be new-builds (of the 42 MC-12W 'Project Liberty' aircraft procured by the US government, IHS Jane's believes between 8 and 12 could eventually be brought up to the EMARSS-M standard).

-As originally set out, the 18-month MC-12W to EMARSS-M modification contract will include a 12-month system design and integration phase followed by a six-month government airworthiness and operational testing period.
+Low rate initial production (LRIP) was finally approved in August 2014.
+The Army disclosed its initial plan to field 12 EMARSS (plus options for 20 more), although it was unclear precisely how many of these will be converted MC-12Ws and how many will be new-builds.
+Of the 42 MC-12W "Project Liberty" aircraft procured, Janes Information Services believed between 8 and 12 would eventually be brought up to the EMARSS-M variant standard.
+As originally set out, the 18-month MC-12W to EMARSS-M modification contract included a 12-month system design and integration phase followed by a 6-month airworthiness and operational acceptance testing period.